memoriestech/hiring-exercise/README.md

 ```

 Add the resolver for the mutation.
 The resolver should modify the record in dynamodb and return the updated Task.
 Once you have done this, add the UI in the frontend to complete the feature.
+Only specified properties of the Task should be updated.
+For example, if I specify only `priority` to be updated, everything else should remain the same and priority should be updated.

 **Approximate time:** 30 - 45 mins